adorsys/xs2a/doc/usecases/Payment_confirmation_demo.md

 To test the flow of payment confirmation locally, follow next steps:

 ## Happy path
-* You can find TPP demo start page inside the project by path 'aspsp-xs2a/tpp-demo/index.html'.
+* You can find TPP demo start page inside the project by path '/tpp-demo/index.html'.
 You can run it in your browser locally.
 When page is open you should see "TPP demo" page with four different products to buy.
+  This demo contains hardcoded account number with IBAN (for debtor IBAN is `DE89370400440532013002` and for creditor IBAN is `DE89370400440532013000`).
+  Please create a PSU Objects with accounts included hardcoded IBANs and an e-mail address you can access (to check incoming TANs) on a mock server.

 * Choose one of the product and press "Buy now".

 * You will be redirected to the login page.
 Enter the credentials for your keycloak user.
 By default it is `aspsp` for login and `zzz` for password.